NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/full_run_through.rst

 Selecting an Oil:
 -----------------

-The ADIOS Oil Library provides a database of many oils with extensive properties required to run an oil weathering model.
+The ADIOS Oil Database provides a database of many oils with extensive properties required to run an oil weathering model.
 You can use the Web Interface to search this database to find an appropriate oil for the simulation.

 "Medium Crude" in this case.

-  * Click Oil -- This will bring up the ADIOS Oil Library interface (it may take a moment to load the first time)
+  * Click Oil -- This will open the ADIOS Oil Database in a new tab.

 There are multiple ways to find an appropriate oil in the database.